cnhexin/compiler/README.md

 Here are some examples of the Mini-C language.
-Translations of these are provided as examples in the file ICInterpreter.hs, with the same numbers.
-Some of these may be provided as test cases in github.

 -----------------------------------------------------------------
 Test 1: Just a simple example of expression evaluation